Boulevard Nights: Legacy

-Danny De La Paz (Chuco Avila) on Boulevard Nights

-In a rare media interview, in 2023, with journalist David Leighton, of the Arizona Daily Star newspaper, Danny De La Paz—who also played Big Puppet in the Edward James Olmos film American Me—reflected back on the film and the time period in which it was released.
+In a rare media interview, in 2023, with journalist David Leighton, of the Arizona Daily Star newspaper, Danny De La Paz (who also played Big Puppet in the Edward James Olmos film American Me) reflected back on the film and the time period in which it was released.

 “The year 1979 was a year of street gang films with movies like The Warriors, Walk Proud and Boulevard Nights.
 The Warriors, in my opinion, was like a comic book and was not realistic at all.
 And Walk Proud, I will call it what it was, Brown Face, an actor Robby Benson pretending to be Chicano.

 “My character (Chuco Avila) is a young man without a father, a role being filled by my older brother, (Raymond Avila), and is looking to belong while at the same time trying to find his own individual identity, in the only world he has ever known, in the fictitious Varrio Grande Vista, a neighborhood in the real East Los Angeles.

 “The Boulevard Nights script was about what effect this environment had on these two brothers in this period in their lives.
 The unintentional effect was that it glorified gangs and helped them grow.
 Although this is what movies do.
 When I was very young I saw a film and immediately went home and tried to mimic the main character’s actions.
 It’s the effect films have on some people.

 “In regard to the protesters, who picketed outside the theaters that played Boulevard Nights, most of them likely never saw the film.
 They read about it or heard about it from a friend and just reacted without understanding it.

 “One other effect this movie had was, within a few months after it came out, cruising Whittier Boulevard, which is where the film took place got so out of control, law enforcement outlawed it, for a while anyways.”